jessbudd/Developer-Notes/README.md

 ##MISCELLANEOUS

 ###Centering Content
-If you want to have your content vertically aligned to center, set parent div to `display: table` with current div set to `display:table cell; vertically-align: middle;`
+If you want to have your content vertically aligned to center, set parent div to `display: table` with current div set to ```display:table cell; vertically-align: middle;```

+###Clicking "through" divs
+This is particularly useful when you have an absolutely positioned icon over a select input which does not activate the drop down when clicking the icon.

+To access the element below another element set higher element with property/value `pointer-events:none`.